emmercm/igir/docs/output/tokens.md

 # Output Path Tokens

-When specifying a ROM [writing command](../commands.md) you have to specify an `--output <path>` directory.
-Igir has a few replaceable "tokens" that can be referenced in the `--output <path>` directory value.
+When specifying a ROM [writing command](../commands.md), you have to specify an `--output <path>` directory.
+Igir has a few replaceable "tokens" that can be referenced in the `--output <path>` directory path.
 This can aid in sorting ROMs into a more complicated directory structure.

 See [output path options](./path-options.md) for other options that will further sort your ROMs into subdirectories.